-Can I trademark Color applied to my Goods?
+Can I Trademark Color applied to my Goods?

 For example, trademark color, John Deere has trademarked the distinct shade of Green for their farm equipment line and Coke has trademarked the distinct shade of Red for its cola products.
-These colors are a crucial branding or product identifier for these companies and companies trademark the distinct color or color combinations to identify their products in the market place.
+These colors are a crucial branding or product identifier for these companies and companies trademark color the distinct color or color combinations to identify their products in the market place.

 To Trademark Color: